codespede/pwoli-nodejs-typescript-sample/README.md

 # Pwoli with TypeScript and NodeJS - Sample Application

-A boilerplate on a NodeJS app which uses Pwoli to show users on how it works
+A sample TypeScript enabled NodeJS app which uses Pwoli to show users on how it works.

 ## Try it out